m4aax16/kinguin-laravel/README.md

                 Error Code : 2401
                 Error Message : Full authentication is required to access this resource.

-                2. If the client is authorized but something goes wrong.For example the requested product does not exist
+                2. If the client is authorized but something goes wrong.
+For example the requested product does not exist =>

                 Full Error : Client error: `GET https://gateway.kinguin.net/esa/api/v1/products/0` resulted in a `404 Not Found` response: {"code":3404,"message":"Product not found"}
                 Error Code : 3404